SneakyHub/SneakyAPI/README.md

   email: ,
   credits: ,
   verifiedDiscord: , // boolean: whether the user has a verified Discord
-  verifiedEmail: // boolean: whether the user has a verified email }
+  verifiedEmail: ,// boolean: whether the user has a verified email
+  client: // points back to the client this user belongs to }
 ```
 ##### `servers`